-All LTSS participating providers must be credentialed/registered with the state of Illinois through the IMPACT system prior to their contract effective date with Humana and re-credentialed/maintain active eligibility as the state requires.
+All LTSS participating providers must be credentialed/registered with the state of Illinois through the IMPACT system prior to their contract effective date with Humana and be recredentialed or maintain active eligibility as the state requires.
 The provider contracting and credentialing policy is available through the Humana provider relations representative.

-NOTE: General provider credentialing requirements can be found through the state's IMPACT website.
+Note: General provider credentialing requirements can be found through the state's IMPACT website at https://hfs.illinois.gov/impact.html.